Congo's Ebola epidemic inflicts heavy toll on children

 When they returned, her 7-year-old son was feverish.
 He died in her arms at a hospital, where he posthumously tested positive for Ebola.

-"Now I can thank God because they are stable," said Kaswera, who had traveled 30 kilometers (19 miles) on the back of a motorbike taxi with her husband to visit their sick family members.
+"Now I can thank God because they are stable," said Kaswera, who had travelled 30 kilometres (19 miles) on the back of a motorbike taxi with her husband to visit their sick family members.
 "If it was just me without doctors I think all of them could have died."

 "He was really scared," recalled Shabani, standing on a walkway outside a line of tented cubicles, where people with suspected Ebola waited for test results.